pletzjd/CoD-dice-roller/README.md

-# World of Darkness Dice Roller
+# Chronicles of Darkness Dice Roller

 ## Description

-This site was built at the request of the owner of [Eternal Noire](https://eternalnoire.com/) to as a replacement for the site they were using at the time as it was missing features they desired:
+This site was built at the request of the owner of [Eternal Noire](https://eternalnoire.com/) as a replacement for the site they were using at the time as it was missing features they desired:

 - Advanced action option for rolls
 - The ability to do a Chance Die roll
 - Roll history going back further than the last 25 rolls

+Along with maintaining features from the old dice roller:

+- Normal rolls
+- Initiative rolls
+- Linking to a specific roll
+- 10-Again, 9-Again, 8-again or no exploding dice
+- Rote Action (reroll fails of initial dice once)
+- Use Willpower (add three dice to roll)
+- Visual indicators for success, dice rerolled from exploding dice and dice rerolled from rote action

 ## Live Deployment link